HARRISLAW REPRESENTS COMMERCIAL DEVELOPERS & BUSINESS OWNERS IN ORDER TO UTILIZE THE EB-5 IMMIGRANT INVESTOR PROGRAM FOR THEIR BUSINESSES

 WHAT IS AN EB-5 REGIONAL CENTER?

-In summary, the USCIS will require a Regional Center proposal to show the kinds of commercial enterprises that will receive capital from investor; the jobs that will be created directly or indirectly as a result of the investment of capital; the other positive economic impacts that will result from the investment of capital; whether the Regional Center’s project is located within a government-defined Targeted Area of Employment or TEA (e.g. a U.S. Census-defined metropolitan statistical area (MSA) where the unemployment is at least 150% of the national average, or in a “rural” area that is outside an MSA and has a population of less than 20,000 people); and the management plans for the Regional Center (once approved and receiving EB-5 Investor capital) to oversee its annual reporting requirements.
+In summary, the USCIS will require a Regional Center proposal to show the kinds of commercial enterprises that will receive capital from investors; the jobs that will be created directly and indirectly as a result of the investment of capital; the other positive economic impacts that will result from the investment of capital; whether the Regional Center’s project is a government-defined Infrastructure project or located within Targeted Area of Employment or TEA (e.g. a U.S. Census-defined metropolitan statistical area (MSA) where the unemployment is at least 150% of the national average, or in a “rural” area that is outside an MSA and has a population of less than 20,000 people); and the management plans for the Regional Center (once approved and receiving EB-5 Investor capital) to oversee its annual reporting requirements.